aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/read-features-from-openstreetmap-xml/_index.md

 ---
-title: How to Read OSM: Read Features from OpenStreetMap XML in Aspose.GIS
+title: How to Read OSM - Read Features from OpenStreetMap XML in Aspose.GIS
 linktitle: Read Features from OpenStreetMap XML
 second_title: Aspose.GIS .NET API
 description: Learn how to read osm features from OpenStreetMap XML using Aspose.GIS for .NET.
 Step-by-step tutorial with code examples.